woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Resolved an issue with saving plugin settings when bank descriptor value is invalid.
 * Add - Include Stripe API version in logs.
 * Fix - Issue with rendering Sepa on checkout page when card is disabled in non-UPE mode.
-* Tweak - Removed "Early Access" pill and "Disable" button from dropdown menu.
+* Tweak - Removed the "Early Access" pill and "Disable" option from the Stripe payment methods dropdown menu.
 * Tweak - Remove unused UPE title field.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).